 You can save serious money doing this, even if you’re spending just $5 to $10 each day on lunch.
 Just $5 a day adds up to more than $1,000 a year.
 It doesn’t have to be complicated.
 Consider this lunch that can cost less than $1.
 Chances are making your own lunch is probably a healthier option as well.

 5. ... & make your own breakfast

 That’s also true for your breakfast.
-The drive-through sandwich you grab on your way to the office is probably filled with sodium, fat and more calories than you need.
-You can make your own breakfast for probably less time than you spend in the drive-through line, and definitely less money.
+You can make your own breakfast for probably less time than you spend waiting for the food to be delivered, and definitely less money.